hyl3rid/blog/data/blog/greencurry.md

 # Thai Green Vegetable Curry

 Thai green curry is a comforting, scrumptious, and flavorsome vegetable curry that will make your day!
-Made with different vegetables, a green Thai curry paste, and creamy coconut milk, and this curry is a feast for your eyes!

 Thai cuisine is known for its delicious curries.
 Whether it is white coconut curry, vibrant red curry, or a subtle and tempting green curry, you simply can’t miss out on the unique blend of flavors and rich, creamy texture.
 The best thing about these curries is that you can use different vegetables and the curry will be just as delicious as any other.
 So, to celebrate the rich and comforting flavors, we are going to talk about a delicious and tempting Thai green vegetable curry!